MikeAbner/nile/README.md

 4. After every search is complete, you should add what was searched to the search results sections.
 Each entry in that section should also list the number of search results returned for that search.
 You should allow the user to click on that item to re-execute the search.

 5. Write a quick two or three paragraph summary about how you implemented things and why?
-What tradeoffs did you make.
+What tradeoffs did you make?
 What are some other choices that you could have made?

 ## Tips